symonogwe/symonogwe/README.md

 ### Game Hub
 - [Game Hub](https://symon-game-hub.vercel.app/) - The Mini Game Hub is a showcase project that demonstrates how to utilize the rawg.io API to build a game hub.
 This project emphasizes fetching data using Axios, handling errors gracefully, and providing a seamless user experience with loading skeletons.
 Additionally, it leverages Chakra UI for sleek and responsive design, and TypeScript for enhanced code clarity and error checking.
 ### Memory Card Game
 - [Memory Card Game](https://symon-opo-memory-card-project.netlify.app/) - This project aims to create a memory card game where users can test their memory skills by clicking on cards to select them.
 The game logic is simple yet engaging: clicking on a card increments the score, but clicking on the same card twice in a round resets the score to 0.
 The game keeps track of the current score and the highest score achieved by the user.
+Tested the application using react-testing-library to ensure the game functions as intended.
+Used Mock Service Worker to mock the fetched response from the "https://rickandmortyapi.com/" API.

 Features: